Taelavjs/Top-Trumps/README.md

 # teriffect.github.io

-Bascially a game of Top Trumps - Highest Value Wins
+Basic Game of Top Trumps - Highest Value Wins
+Works with an API to generate card names
+Involves some animations, sounds.